waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/1.6/readme.md

 ## Overview

 You're going to need to provide access to these virtual machines.
 There are two types of access you need to provide.
 You need to enable access for administrators to the virtual machines for maintenance and troubleshooting.
-You also need to provide access to the websites that will be hosted on the VMs.
+You also need to provide access to the public websites that will be hosted on the VMs.

 In the final challenge for this round you need to configure access to the VMs and enhance the security of them at the network layer.
 How you do this is up to you.

 This will be the most difficult challenge of this round.
+You will need this challenge completed to be able to successfully complete round 2.

 Once you have finished this challenge you will have an understanding of: